cybermax-008/100daysOfCoding---CyberNinja/README.md

 ### Day 47: March 12, 2021 - Friday

 **Today's Project(s) :**
-  - Python :
+  - Python : spell check program

  **Progress:**
- - IMplementing
+ - IMplementing a program that checks if a word is a valid vocabulary.

  **Link to work:**
  - [solutions to the problem](https://github.com/cybermax-008/100daysOfCoding---CyberNinja/tree/main/Python/Day47_Mar12_2021)